I have been working on the “Creative Wall” in my craft room… aka… my Studioffice.

 Editing.
 It makes me happy and enables me to create a home that meshes perfectly with how my family and I live, not some arbitrary source that says a room should look or be a certain way.

-How to Make the Tool Organizing Frame
+How to Make a Craft Room Wall Tool Organizer

 - Pegboard Organizer Kit